Essential minimal volume of Einstein 4-manifolds: Essential minimal volume of Einstein -manifolds

 \subsection{The linear bound}

-Below is the main result of this section, which is in particular an extension of the diffeomorphism finiteness theorems \cite[Theorem 0.1]{AndersonCheeger91}, \cite[Theorem 1.12]{CheegerNaber15} to Einstein $4$-manifolds without diameter bound or non-collapsing assumptions. \begin{theo} There is a constant $C>0$ so that for any smooth closed $4$-manifold $M$ admitting an Einstein metric,
+In the main result of this section, we show that in dimension $4$, the essential minimal volume of Einstein manifolds can be estimated in terms of the topology.
+The bound we obtain does not need a non-collapsing condition and leads to a conjectural topological obstruction for the existence of Einstein metrics on $4$-manifolds.
+The result can be seen as an extension of the diffeomorphism finiteness theorems \cite[Theorem 0.1]{AndersonCheeger91}, \cite[Theorem 1.12]{CheegerNaber15} to Einstein $4$-manifolds without diameter bound or non-collapsing assumptions. \begin{theo} There is a constant $C>0$ so that for any smooth closed $4$-manifold $M$ admitting an Einstein metric,

 where $\e(M)$ is the Euler characteristic of $M$.

 \end{theo}